Azynokel/empiris-benchmark-test/README.md

       return [];
     }

-    // Parse the benchmarks output into metrics core.info(result.stdout);
+    // Parse the benchmarks output into metrics (needs to be implemented) core.info(result.stdout);
     // Return metrics
     return [];